arvields/bigdata/README.md

 Description: Gross Domestic Product (GDP) per capita for the specified year.
 Data Type: Integer

-11. generation
-Description: The generation to which the demographic group belongs.
-Data Type: String

 Programming Language and Libraries
     Programming Language: